pete-mba5/pete-mba5.github.io/_posts/2024-08-18-picture-of-the-day.markdown

 Yesterday I got bored with the Jamaican boy read and started the "Prophet Song" by Paul Lynch.
 It is ok so far.

 Just after my early morning run starts a heavy rain.
 Perfect timing to cool down, but what will happen with swimming today?

+I went to swim and turned to be one of the best lately.
+I swam very focused on the style.
+Trying to slide over water.
+I liked it and was not slow at all.
+When around the 300m I started to feel the workout in my shoulders, I started to run a little bit faster.

+We were just 2 people in every lane.
+We are very privileged for these swimming facilities.

 ![vellutet]()*vellutet*&nbsp;